 A Warrior of the Week Certificate is awarded in Friday assemblies to children nominated by their class teacher(s).
+This is NOT automatically to the child with the most house points (though this could still be rewarded in another assembly i.e. key stage assemblies).
 A brief explanation as to why the child has been awarded the certificate will be read out by the Headteacher during the assembly via a sign up sheet which will be located in the staffroom at the end of school on Thursdays until 8.45am on Fridays.
-The certificate rewards children who have displayed signs of being a Great Learner.